populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

   - `mane_select_version`: MANE select version used in VEP.
 - `frequency_README`: Explanation of how to use the '`freq_index_dict`' global annotation to extract frequencies from the '`freq`' row annotation.
 - `date`: Date Hail Table was created.
-- `version`: gnomAD data version.
+- `version`: OurDNA data version.

 Row fields:

 - `locus`: Variant locus.
 Contains contig and position information.
 - `alleles`: Variant alleles.
-- `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the gnomAD release.
+- `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the OurDNA release.
   - `AC`: Alternate allele count in release.
   - `AF`: Alternate allele frequency, (AC/AN), in release.
   - `AN`: Total number of alleles in release.
   - `homozygote_count`: Count of homozygous alternate individuals in release.
 - `grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency.
 Excludes Ashkenazi Jewish (`asj`), European Finnish (`fin`), Middle Eastern (`mid`), and "Remaining individuals" (`remaining`) groups.
-  - `gnomAD`: grpmax information across the full gnomAD release dataset.
+  - `OurDNA`: grpmax information across the full OurDNA release dataset.
     - `AC`: Alternate allele count in the group with the maximum allele frequency.
-    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
+    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in OurDNA.
     - `AN`: Total number of alleles in the group with the maximum allele frequency.
     - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
     - `gen_anc`: Genetic ancestry group with maximum allele frequency.
   - `non_ukb`: grpmax information across the non-UKB subset.
     - `AC`: Alternate allele count in the group with the maximum allele frequency.
-    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
+    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in OurDNA.
     - `AN`: Total number of alleles in the group with the maximum allele frequency.
     - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
     - `gen_anc`: Genetic ancestry group with maximum allele frequency